NREL-Sienna/ITLApp.jl/README.md

 julia> ]add https://github.com/nrel-sienna/ITLApp.jl
 ```

-### PowerSystems Explorer
+### ITLApp

-This application allows users to browse PowerSystems components and time series data in a web UI
+This application allows users to load a load flow case data and calculate interface transfer limits
-via Plotly Dash.
+in a web UI via Plotly Dash.
 Here's how to start it:

 ```julia
 julia> using ITLApp